TheIndra55/cdcResearch/files/bigfile.md

 ## Specialisation

 Tomb Raider Legend introduced a new system called specialisation, this allowed storing multiple files with different specialisation masks while keeping the same filename.
-This can be used for to localize files or load a different file depending on other settings such as Next Generation Content.
+This can be used to localize files or load a different file depending on other settings such as Next Generation Content.

 The game will do a bitwise AND to match the file with matching specialisation mask.